FAQs - Portland Graduation

 What if I only have 1 course to complete?
 Can I still walk in the Graduation?

 Students who wish to participate in Commencement should plan to have all degree requirements complete by the end of Spring term.
 Students with no more than one OHSU nursing course (max. of 6 credits) to complete during the Summer term may petition to participate in the ceremony.
-Petitions will only be granted to those who have completed their non-nursing (undergraduate) and/or CPH509 (MPH only) courses by Spring term.
+Petitions will only be granted to those who have completed their non-nursing (undergraduate students only) and/or CPH509 (MPH only) courses by Spring term.
 Accelerated baccalaureate students with only their IP in progress for Summer term are eligible to participate without a petition.
-Students should contact their program for petition forms by April 12th.
+Students should contact their program staff for petition forms no later than April 1.

 How do I order Regalia?